 - All OpenVMS disk functions are supported: system disk, dump disks, shadow set member, quorum disk, and MSCP served disk.
 Each virtual disk must be assigned an identifier that is unique clusterwide. - OpenVMS provides support for the number of hosts, switches, and storage controllers specified in the StorageWorks documentation.
 In general, the number of hosts and storage controllers is limited only by the number of available fabric connections. - The number of Fibre Channel host bus adapters per platform depends on the platform type.
 Currently, the largest platforms support up to 26 adapters (independent of the number of OpenVMS instances running on the platform). - OpenVMS requires that the HSG operate in SCSI-3 mode, and if the HSG is in a dual redundant configuration, then the HSG must be in multibus failover mode.
 The HSG can only be shared with other systems that operate in these modes. - The OpenVMS Fibre Channel host bus adapter must be connected directly to the FC switch.
-The host bus adapter is not supported on a Fibre Channel loop, nor in a point-to-point connection to another Fibre Channel end node.
-Other ports on the Fibre Channel switch can be connected to Fibre Channel loops or to QuickLoops.
-(The Compaq StorageWorks SAN Switch QuickLoop is a Fibre Channel topology that combines the services of fabric and Fibre Channel Arbitrated Loop (FC-AL) management.) - Neither the KGPSA-BC nor the KGPSA-CA can be connected to the same PCI bus as the S3 Trio 64V+ Video Card (PB2GA-JC/JD).
+The host bus adapter is not supported on a Fibre Channel loop, nor in a point-to-point connection to another Fibre Channel end node. - Neither the KGPSA-BC nor the KGPSA-CA can be connected to the same PCI bus as the S3 Trio 64V+ Video Card (PB2GA-JC/JD).
 On the AlphaServer 800, the integral S3 Trio must be disabled when the KGPSA is installed. - Hosts on the fabric can be configured as a single cluster or as multiple clusters and/or nonclustered nodes.
-It is critical to ensure that each cluster and each non-clustered system has exclusive access to its storage devices.
-HSG access IDs and/or FC switch zoning can be used to ensure that each HSG storage device is accessible to only one cluster or one non-clustered system. - The HSG supports a limited number of connections.
-A connection is a non-volatile record of a particular host bus adapter communicating with a particular port on the HSG.
+It is critical to ensure that each cluster and each nonclustered system has exclusive access to its storage devices.
+HSG/HSV selective storage presentation and FC switch zoning or both can be used to ensure that each HSG/HSV storage device is accessible to only one cluster or one nonclustered system. - The HSG supports a limited number of connections.
+A connection is a nonvolatile record of a particular host bus adapter communicating with a particular port on the HSG.
 (Refer to the HSG CLI command SHOW CONNECTIONS.)
-The HSG ACS V8.5 allows a maximum of 64 connections and ACS V8.4 allows a maximum of 32 connections.
-The connection limit is the same for both single and dual redundant controllers. - If your FC fabric is large, and the number of active connections exceeds the HSG limit, then you must reconfigure the fabric, or use FC switch zoning to "hide" some of the adapters from some of the HSG ports, in order to reduce the number of connections.
+The HSG ACS V8.6 supports a maximum of 96 connections, whereas HSG ACS V8.5 allows a maximum of 64 connections, and HSG ACS V8.4 allows a maximum of 32 connections.
+The connection limit is the same for both single and dual redundant controllers.

+If your FC fabric is large, and the number of active connections exceeds the HSG limit, then you must reconfigure the fabric, or use FC switch zoning to "hide" some of the adapters from some of the HSG ports, in order to reduce the number of connections.